ESDeezknee/ESDeezknee/README.md

 docker-compose up
 ```

 The application will take a few minutes to get everything set up.
-If the application is not working as expected, terminate the terminal and run docker compose again.
+If the application is not working as expected, stop the terminal and run docker compose again.

 ```sh
 docker-compose up